mikeboensel/AI_Course/slides/lecture1/pages/sw_overlap_bouncer_ex.md

 backgroundSize: "65%"

 ---
-# Meanwhile...
-ChatGPT understand humor...
+# Meanwhile... somehow...
+ChatGPT gets jokes...

 <!--
 Think about all the Context and understanding you need of the world to understand this.

+Clearly something here and its valuable.
 -->